7 Reasons Why Smart Contract Powered Referrals Work

 Difficult languages – coding in Solidity or Rust comes with its own host of obstacles.
 For one, Solidity doesn’t run error messages, which provides an obvious problem when creating smart contracts that cannot be “updated” or changed once implemented.

-With Magic SDK, creators can choose which chains to build on.
+With Magic SDK, developers can choose which chains to build on.
 You can build one app on Ethereum and another on Solana (with the same SDK), depending on the needs of the specific app.

-There is no better place for creators to market their apps than on the Magic Store.
+There is no better place for developers to market their apps than on the Magic Store.
 This app store is not merely a list of apps; it’s a real marketplace for users to discover and use community-vetted apps.

 There may be a few blockchain “purists” out there, but for the most part, users are concerned with their immediate experience.